Fixtures in Real Estate

 Make Sure You Do a Walk-Through

-A few days before escrow closes, it is important to do a final walkthrough or verification of property condition.
+A few days before escrow closes, it is important to do a final walkthrough or verification of property condition with your real estate agent.
 This is an important step to ensure the condition and contents of the property.
 Look at all the appliances and ensure they are the same ones when you made an offer on the property.

-Be sure to have a basic understanding of what are fixtures in real estate.
+Be sure to have a basic understanding of what are fixtures in real estate and real estate law.
+Fixtures are considered part of the property.
 Whether you are buying or selling, it is important to understand what will convey in a real estate transaction.
 Be sure to discuss this topic with your Realtor.
 If you have any questions about this topic or other topics, be sure to reach out to us!